 Example: Wendell, Xavier and Zelda belong to the same gang.
 Together, they plan how they are going to enter a residence for the purpose of stealing the owner’s cash, guns and drugs.
 Even though they are conspiring to commit multiple crimes (including burglary and several counts of theft), because the crimes are part of a single planned episode, they can only be charged with one count of conspiracy each, along with any crimes they actually commit or attempt.

 In general, conspiracy to commit a crime is punished one class of crime less seriously than the crime intended.8 For instance, conspiracy to commit a Colorado class 1 felony or Colorado level 1 drug felony is a Colorado class 2 felony or Colorado level 2 drug felony, as applicable.9

-Conspiracy to commit a Colorado class 1 misdemeanor is a Colorado class 2 misdemeanor, while conspiracy to commit any other type of misdemeanor is a Colorado class 3 misdemeanor.10 In addition, if the crime you conspire to commit is a Colorado crime of violence, then conspiring to commit it is a crime of violence as well.11
+Conspiracy to commit a class 1 misdemeanor or a class 2 misdemeanor is a class 2 misdemeanor.10 In addition, if the crime you conspire to commit is a Colorado crime of violence, then conspiring to commit it is a crime of violence as well.11

 It is important to note that conspiracy to commit a crime is itself a separate crime from the crime you conspire to commit.

 This means that if you conspire to commit a crime AND you commit (or attempt to commit) that crime, you can be punished for BOTH